michaeljohnbarr/SteamWebAPI-Python/README.md

 SteamWebAPI-Python
 ==================

 A class-based wrapper for the Steam Community Web API.
+Each class is the "interface" provided by the Steam Web API which contains the methods within the interface.

 settings.py:
 ------------